Stephen Wasil: Professional career

-Texas Copperheads

 In 2008, Wasil moved up to af2 as member of the Texas Copperheads.
 He played in eight games for the 2–14 Copperheads, completing 122-of-264 attempts for 1,205 yards (49 long), 15 touchdowns, 11 interceptions and rushed 12 times for 41 yards and 1 touchdown.

-Albany Firebirds

 In 2009, Wasil was again in af2 as member of the Albany Firebirds.
 The team went 7–5 with Wasil as the starter.
 The team sputtered with Wasil on the injured reserve list, going 0–4, and failing to qualify for the playoffs.

-Alabama Vipers

 In 2010, Wasil finally made it to the Arena Football League as member of the Alabama Vipers.
 He was the backup quarterback for the season behind Kevin Eakin.
 He started in place of Eakin in Week 7 against the Orlando Predators, throwing for 200 yards and two touchdowns.

-Kansas City Command

 In 2011, Wasil signed with the Kansas City Command.
 He took over as the Command starting quarterback in June, and threw 26 touchdowns and 1,385 yards.
 He re-signed with the Command for the 2012 season, but was later traded to the Tampa Bay Storm in exchange for 2011 Game Tape Exchange Defensive Lineman of the Year, Clifford Dukes.

-Tampa Bay Storm

 Wasil played the 2012 season with the Storm, leading them to an 8–10 record, failing to make it to the playoffs, but it was Wasil's most impressive season as a professional, throwing 71 touchdowns and 3,666 yards.